If you map it, they will come (indoors)

 HERE is leading the push to map everything indoors.
 And we mean everything — shopping centers, large commercial office space, university campuses, sporting venues and everything else in between.
 Our focus is building high-quality indoor maps that can be accessed in a variety of use cases, so visitors and occupants of large spaces can locate rooms, stores, meetings, other people and more.
 Not only do our indoor maps provide a visual representation of the space, in many cases, they also provide turn-by-turn directions to where you need to go.

 Take a hospital as an example — a hospital where you’ve never been.
 It has multiple floors, multiple wings, multiple patient rooms and cafeterias.
 Wow!
-How do I find my relative who is room 5M632?
+How do I find my relative who is in room 5M632?
 You could ask the person at the Welcome Desk located at the front entrance for directions.
 They will likely pull out a paper map and with a pen or pencil draw a line from the front desk to that room, hand the map to you and away you go.
 But, is this the best route?

 Interactive indoor maps with turn-by-turn navigation are making uncertainty obsolete.
-Many hospitals are now providing downloadable interactive maps to improve the visitor experience to their facility.
+Many hospitals are now providing downloadable interactive maps to improve the visitor experience of their facility.
 Indoor maps allow people to find the shortest route, avoid stairs if selected, and quickly find a patient room in a very complex environment.

 This is only one example, and we are seeing the same question being addressed for every type of indoor public venue — what is the best way to improve our visitor experience?
 Enabling people to easily orient and reach their destinations is a strong answer for that question.